stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    uncons : Vect (S n) a -> (Vect n a, a)
    ```

+   Your task is to come up with a new state type allowing for
+   such changes (sometimes referred to as an *indexed* state).
+   The goal of this exercise is to also sharpen your skills in
+   expressing things at the type level and derive function
+   types and interfaces from there.
+Therefore, I give only little
+   guidance how to go about this.
+If you get stuck, feel free to
+   peek at the solutions but make sure to only look at the types
+   at first.

-   1. Come up with a data type for encapsulating stateful
+   1. Come up with a parameterized data type for encapsulating
-      computations where the input and output state type can
+      stateful computations where the input and output state type can
       differ.

    2. Implement `Functor` for your state type.

    3. It is not possible to implement `Applicative` for this
-      *indexed* state type.
+      *indexed* state type (but see also exercise 2.1).
       Still, implement the necessary functions
       to use it with idom brackets.

    4. It is not possible to implement `Monad` for this